statdivlab/corncob/README.md

 ## Use

 The vignette demonstrates example usage of all main functions.
 Please [file an issue](https://github.com/bryandmartin/corncob/issues) if you have a request for a tutorial that is not currently included.
-You can see the vignette by using the following code (note that this requires a TeX installation to view properly):
+You can see the vignette by using the following code:

 ``` r